Noga Erez: 2011–2016: Career beginnings

 After completing her military service in 2011, where she served as a military musician, she performed as one of the backing vocalists for Dana International in that year's Eurovision Song Contest, performing the song "Ding Dong".

-On stage, Erez performs as a three-piece-band with herself on vocals, Ori Rousso (sampler, synthesizer) and Ran Jacobovitz (electronic drums, percussion).
+On stage, Erez performs as a three-piece-band with herself on vocals, Ori Rousso (sampler, synthesizer, guitar), and Ran Jacobovitz (electronic drums, percussion).

 2017–2020: Off the Radar

 Her debut album, Off the Radar, was released in 2017.

-Erez's first single, "Toy", received a rave review from The New York Times: "the Israeli singer and electronic-music producer Noga Erez gives ‘Toy’ a beat that jitters and heaves, ratchets across the stereo field, speeds up fitfully and stops for a moment of dead silence halfway through the song; the melodies are brief modal phrases hinting at Middle Eastern origins...
-It's a sparse, thorny, unstable track — and haunting, too."
+Erez's first single, "Toy", received a rave review from The New York Times: "The Israeli singer and electronic-music producer Noga Erez gives ‘Toy’ a beat that jitters and heaves, ratchets across the stereo field, speeds up fitfully and stops for a moment of dead silence halfway through the song; the melodies are brief modal phrases hinting at Middle Eastern origins...
+It's a sparse, thorny, unstable track — and haunting, too".

-Erez produced her first record "Off the Radar", which was released 2 June 2017 via City Slang, with her partner Ori Rousso.
+Erez produced her first record Off the Radar, which was released 2 June 2017 via City Slang, with her partner Ori Rousso.
 This release was followed by festival shows at Primavera, SXSW, Pitchfork Paris, Roskilde, MELT!
 Visions Festival, Convergence and Great Escape in 2017.
 She also toured the UK and Europe in 2017.

 In 2019, Erez released the single "Chin Chin" in collaboration with rapper Echo.
 The song was featured on me & dad radio, Billie Eilish's podcast with her father, where she praised the song.